snonux/gemtexter/README.md

 The Gemtexter blog engine and static site generator
 ===================================================

 This is the source code of my personal internet site and blog engine.
-All content is written in Gemini Gemtext format, but the script `gemtexter` generates multiple other static output formats from it.
+All content is written in Gemini Gemtext format, but the script `gemtexter` generates multiple other static output formats (with zero JavaScript) from it.
 You can reach the site(s)...

 * Via Gemini/Gemtext: [gemini://foo.zone](gemini://foo.zone)  (You need a Gemini client for this)
 * Via "normal" HTML: [https://foo.zone](https://foo.zone) (Actually it's XHTML Transitional 1.0)